Knife-wielding man attacks pro-Beijing lawmaker Junius Ho at Hong Kong event | The Japan Times

 Beijing denies interfering and blames foreign governments for fueling the unrest.

-Xi met Hong Kong Chief Executive Carrie Lam in Shanghai on Tuesday, vouching support for her administration.
+Chinese President Xi Jinping met Lam in Shanghai on Tuesday, vouching support for her administration.

 Following the meeting, Lam denied rumors that the government is considering an amnesty for protesters charged with offenses.
 Xi and Lam unexpectedly held talks Monday night on the sidelines of a trade event in Shanghai amid signals from China’s central government that it may tighten its grip on Hong Kong to quell the unrest.